 For that reason, I would do anything to avoid crossing the street.
 Even now when using my scooter, I still don’t like crossing with a countdown meter.

 It’s easy to understand why I feel uneasy when it comes to walking.

 I have been driving well over 40 years and have a clean and safe record.
 For close to 20 of those years I drove a van with hand controls.
-The van was equipped with a lift device that allowed me to independently put my scooter in and out myself.
+The van was equipped with a lifting device that allowed me to independently put my scooter in and out by myself.

 When the van wore out due to old age a few years ago, my partner and I replaced it with a smaller, sportier car.
 And even though we put hand controls into the new car, I never felt comfortable driving it.

 As a result, I lost my confidence.
 I didn’t notice it right away – instead, I just drove less and less.

 Earlier this month, for a variety of reasons we decided to buy a new vehicle and this time we selected a van.